Namadgi/biometry-web-sdk/README.md

   });
   ```
 - The first argument (`true`) indicates that the user has granted consent.
-- The second argument is the user’s full name (used for record-keeping within Biometry).
+- The second argument is the user's full name (used for record-keeping within Biometry).

 #### 2.2 Give Storage Consent
 You **must** obtain user consent before storing biometric data (Face Enrollment, Voice Enrollment):